 You should add Phone Patch capability to your studio

 They will experience your personality.
-They'll be able to judge your respnse to direction.
+They'll be able to judge your response to direction.
 You can solve pronunciation questions immediately.
-You can even chat about the weather or the Yankees chances this year.
+You can even chat about the weather or the Yankees (Dodgers, Cubs) chances this year.
 Remember building rapport with the client is an important part of voice over marketing.
 We all want to work with someone we like.

 Analog and digital hybrids